cememirsenyurt/VerilogCoreDesignsSeries1/README.md

-Digital Logic Design Using Verilog: A Portfolio Project Overview Project Title: Implementation of Basic Logic Gates and Multiplexers in Verilog
+# Implementation of Basic Logic Gates and Multiplexers in Verilog

 Project Duration: January - March 2022